nucliweb/webperf-snippets/README.md

 console.table(getImgs("encodedBodySize"));
 ```

-### Fonts Preloaded, Loaded, and Used Avobe The Fold
+### Fonts Preloaded, Loaded, and Used Above The Fold

 List all the fonts preloaded via resources hints, all the fonts loaded via CSS, and all the fonts used in the viewport above the fold.